Risk Warning: Your Capital is at Risk.

 What Is IOTA?

 Traditional blockchain technology is not particularly well suited for the IoT.
-Bitcoin and other blockchain-based cryptocurrencies run into scalability issues and the fees required to make a transaction mean that sending a microtransaction (say $0.01) is unviable.
+Bitcoin and other blockchain-based cryptocurrencies run into scalability issues and the fees required to make a transaction mean that sending a micro-transactions (of $0.01, for example) is unviable.

-In order to provide a solution that is fit for the IoT, IOTA needs to ensure that it is scalable, can process transactions quickly and can process Microtransactions without burdensome fees.
-To do this, IOTA looked away from the blockchain and opted to use a different kind of technology – a Directed Acyclic Graph called the Tangle.
+To do this, IOTA looked away from the blockchain and opted to use a different kind of technology – a Directed Acyclic Graph (DAG) called the Tangle.

 The Tangle gives IOTA two main advantages over traditional blockchain technology: